-When it comes to the coffee choice itself, we will always recommend you to choose a lightly roasted coffee, as the quality here is usually higher than with the dark roasted.
+When it comes to the coffee choice itself, we will always recommend you choose a lightly roasted coffee, as the quality here is usually higher than with the dark roasted.

-In addition, a lightly roasted coffee tastes much better because all the natural coffee aromas have not been roasted completely away – you will be able to taste a clear difference between a light and a dark roasted coffee bean in a french press.
+Also, a lightly roasted coffee tastes much better because all the natural coffee aromas have not been roasted completely away – you will be able to taste a clear difference between a light and a dark roasted coffee bean in a french press.

 Rumour has it that the coffee should only soak for up to 4 minutes in a french press, but if you love the taste of coffee, then you should leave it in the water for a longer time.

 Here you can try your hand at a brewing time of anywhere between 6 and 14 minutes, where 14 minutes is certainly not a coffee taste for everyone!

 An ordinary coffee machine is very forgiving when it comes to function, as it pretty much always gives a consistent result; a result that coffee fans might be tempted to call boring.

 Here, a french press is a slightly bigger challenge, as both the coffee grounds and the brewing time in the water can vary greatly from type to type.